Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

-where the first step uses Proposition~\ref{prop:erasure_entropy_bound} with $Q = P^{(tf)}$, the second is by the definition of conditional divergence where $P_{X_i} = P_{X_i | \bar{X}^i}$, the third is due to \eqref{eq:tilting_at_i}, the fourth uses the fact that (a) $f_i(\cdot|\bar{x}^i) \in \cA_i$ for all $\bar{x}^i$ and (b) $P_{X_i}$ satisfies $\LSI(c)$ w.r.t.\ $(\cA_i,\Gamma_i)$, and the last step uses the tower property of the conditional expectation, as well as \eqref{eq:gamma_def}.
-We have thus proved the first part of the theorem, i.e., that $P$ satisfies $\LSI(c)$ w.r.t.\ the pair $(\cA,\Gamma)$.
+where the first step uses Proposition~\ref{prop:erasure_entropy_bound} with $Q = P^{(tf)}$, the second is by the definition of conditional divergence where $P_{X_i} = P_{X_i | \bar{X}^i}$, the third is due to \eqref{eq:tilting_at_i}, the fourth uses the fact that (a) $f_i(\cdot|\bar{x}^i) \in \cA_i$ for all $\bar{x}^i$ and (b) $P_{X_i}$ satisfies $\LSI(c)$ with respect to $(\cA_i,\Gamma_i)$, and the last step uses the tower property of the conditional expectation, as well as \eqref{eq:gamma_def}.
+We have thus proved the first part of the theorem, i.e., that $P$ satisfies $\LSI(c)$ with respect to the pair $(\cA,\Gamma)$.
 The second part follows from the same argument that was used to prove \eqref{eq:LSI_to_concentration}. \end{proof}